Olympics-Spain seeking lift with Madrid's 2020 'austerity bid'

 Theresa Zabell, CEO of international relations for the Madrid bid and an Olympic sailing champion in 1992 and 1996, is clear about why the city and the country needs the 2020 Games.

-"What is most exciting about being here is what it could mean for the future," she said in Buenos Aires on Thursday, where the winner will be announced on Sept.
-7.
+"What is most exciting about being here is what it could mean for the future," she said in Buenos Aires last week, where the winner will be announced on Saturday.

 "It could mean an improvement in the lives of a great number of people and that is a huge motivation," she added.